What the call aims to do

 How is the call structured?

-- eight thematic areas reflect the eight key work streams of the European Green Deal.
-In each area, one or more topics addresses the challenges outlined in the respective European Green Deal stream.
+Eight thematic areas reflecting the key work streams of the European Green Deal.
+In each area, one or more topics addresses the challenges outlined in the respective stream.
 Topics target specific, high-impact technological and societal innovations that can help advance the sustainable transition relatively quickly.

-Disclaimer: The presentation of draft topics and the opportunity to give feedback provided to stakeholders shall in under no circumstances bind the European Commission in the final formulation of topics for the call.
+Disclaimer: The presentation of draft topics and the feedback provided shall in under no circumstances bind the European Commission in the final formulation of topics for the call.
 The binding call text will be published following the formal decision by the European Commission on the Funding and tender opportunities portal

 Fighting climate change and making Europe climate-neutral by 2050 is one of the main priorities of the European Commission.